Skip to content

 Port int `descr:"Server port" default:"8080"`

-InternalID string `boa:"ignore"` // config file only
+InternalID string `boa:"configonly" min:"8"` // config file only, validated

-Metadata map[string]string `boa:"configonly"` // config file only (clearer alias)
+Metadata map[string]string `boa:"configonly"` // config file only

-Routes []RouteConfig `boa:"ignore"` // complex nested config
+Routes []RouteConfig `boa:"ignore"` // opaque, not validated by boa

 }